apereo/cas-gradle-overlay-template/README.md

 ## Configuration

-The `etc` directory contains the configuration files that need to be copied to `/etc/cas/config` and configured to satisfy local deployment environment configuration needs.
+The `etc` directory contains the configuration files that are copied to `/etc/cas/config`  automatically.

 ## Deployment